 I am NOT pregnant or trying to become pre egnant at this time.
-I am pregnant and will not undergo DXA te esting. you.
+I am pregnant and will not undergo DXA to esting. you.
 You must complete the pregnancy test prior I like to undergo a pregnancy test, a test kit will be provided to to undergoing the DXA scan.
 Your test results will remain test result is positive, you will not be able to undergo the DXA ed to provide you with a pregnancy test kit.
 I was provided with the opportunity to com plete a pregnancy test.
 Please indicate if you refused the offer to complete a p pregnancy test.
-I refused the opportunity to complete a preg gnancy test. facility.
-If you have any questions concerning you Department Chair at 410-704-2772.
-Signature ttee set up to oversee the operations of the DXA protocol and ar test or the DXA facility, you can contact the Kinesiology are below indicates that you have read the information provided above and have decided to undergo DXA testing. the below indicates that you have read the information provided Signature of Participant: Date: Signature of Investigator: Date:
+I refused the opportunity to complete a preg gnancy test. ttee set up to oversee the operations of the DXA protocol and ar test or the DXA facility, you can contact the Kinesiology Signature You are deciding to receive a DXA scan.
+Your signature above and have decided to undergo DXA testing. are below indicates that you have read the information provided Signature of Participant: Date: Signature of Investigator: Date: